swagtop/bevy-flake/docs/config.md

     { default, ...}:
     {
       targetEnvironments = recursiveUpdate default.targetEnvironments {
-        # Only the "x86_64-unknown-linux-gnu" target is modified.
+        # Every other target in 'default.targetEnvironments' are carried over.
         "x86_64-unknown-linux-gnu" = {
           # Only "BINDGEN_EXTRA_CLANG_ARGS" is set, every other previously set
           # environment variable are untouched.